venkatadry/IAM--Role/README.md

 An error occurred (AccessDenied) when calling the ListObjectsV2 operation: User: arn:aws:sts::920373005946:assumed-role/AliceRole/i-0a61c4b2b6c94c64d is not authorized to perform: s3:ListBucket on resource: "arn:aws:s3:::test339943" because no identity-based policy allows the s3:ListBucket action
 [ec2-user@ip-10-0-1-20 ~]$
 ```

+######
+This Terraform block defines an AWS IAM Instance Profile named alice_profile.
+Here's a breakdown of what each line does:

+resource "aws_iam_instance_profile" "alice_profile" {
+  name = "AliceProfile"
+  role = aws_iam_role.alice_role.name
+}
+Explanation:
+resource "aws_iam_instance_profile": This tells Terraform you're creating an IAM Instance Profile.
+This is required when assigning an IAM role to an EC2 instance.

+"alice_profile": This is the name of the Terraform resource (not the actual AWS name).
+You use this name to reference the instance profile elsewhere in your Terraform code.

+name = "AliceProfile": This is the actual name of the instance profile as it will appear in AWS.

+role = aws_iam_role.alice_role.name: This line links the instance profile to an IAM Role you've defined elsewhere in your Terraform code (called alice_role).
+It uses that role's name as the associated role for the instance profile.

+Why is this needed?
+In AWS, EC2 instances can't directly assume an IAM role.
+Instead, they need to use an Instance Profile, which is a container for an IAM Role that can be attached to the instance.